Conventional NDT

 Liquid Penetrant Testing (PT)

 Liquid penetrant testing (PT) is a non-destructive testing (NDT) method used to detect surface defects in non-porous materials.
-In PT, a visible or fluorescent liquid is applied to the surface, which then penetrates into any defects.
+In PT, a visible or fluorescent liquid is applied to the surface, penetrating any defects.
 After a specific soaking time, the excess liquid is removed, and a developer is applied, drawing the penetrant out of the defects to create a visible indication.
-This method is effective in identifying cracks, porosity, and other surface discontinuities in materials like metals, plastics, and ceramics.
+This method effectively identifies cracks, porosity, and other surface discontinuities in materials like metals, plastics, and ceramics.

 Hardness Testing

-Hardness Testing is used to determine material characteristics such as strength, ductility, and wear resistance.
-A Hardness Test might be conducted to determine the suitability of a material for a given application, conformance to a specification, standard, or particular treatment to which the material has been subjected (heat treatment, thermal process).
+Hardness Testing determines material characteristics such as strength, ductility, and wear resistance.
+It might be conducted to determine a material's suitability for a given application or conformance to a specification, standard, or particular treatment (heat treatment, thermal process).

 Visual Inspection